Skip to main content

 LiveRamp Local Encoder

-Local Encoder enables you to generate securely-encoded RampIDs for your consumer data files within your own cloud environment and then utilize that data for onboarding or addressability use cases, depending on your needs.
+Local Encoder enables you to generate securely-encoded RampIDs for your consumer data files within your own cloud environment and then utilize that data for activation or addressability use cases, depending on your needs.
 In this way your consumer data is never exposed to an external network, while still enabling full use of the LiveRamp solutions.
 The encoded RampIDs produced by the application cannot be decoded back to the original consumer identifiers.

 Depending on your needs, the Local Encoder has several RampID output options that determine how Local Encoder generates your output file:

-• RampID packets: Used for Onboarding by brands and marketers, these RampID packets can be delivered to LiveRamp, where they can be transformed into RampIDs and used to generate fields and segments in your LiveRamp application.
+• RampID packets: Used for Activation by brands and marketers, these RampID packets can be delivered to LiveRamp, where they can be transformed into RampIDs and used to generate fields and segments in your LiveRamp application.

 • Identity envelopes: Typically used by publishers and platforms who want to get RampIDs into the bidstream to safely engage with the programmatic advertising ecosystem.